neuralmagic/deepsparse/user-guide/benchmarking.md

 ```

 We can see that ORT does not gain additional performance from sparsity like DeepSparse.
 Additionally, DeepSparse runs the dense model
 faster than ORT at high batch sizes.
 All in all, in this example **DeepSparse is 13.8x faster than ONNX Runtime**!

 ## Usage

 Run `deepsparse.benchmark -h` to see full command line arguments.

+Let's walk through a few examples of common functionality.

 ### Pass Your Local ONNX Model

 Beyond passing SparseZoo stubs, you can also pass a local path to an ONNX file to DeepSparse.
 As an example, let's download an ONNX file from SparseZoo using the CLI to a local directory called `./yolov5-download`.

 ```bash
 sparsezoo.download zoo:cv/detection/yolov5-s/pytorch/ultralytics/coco/pruned85_quant-none --save-dir yolov5-download
 ```

 We can pass a local ONNX file as follows:
 ```bash
 deepsparse.benchmark yolov5-download/model.onnx
 >> Original Model Path: yolov5-download/model.onnx